KubaTaba1uga/c_lists/README.md

 git push -u origin master
 ```

-I recommend installing perequesitest and confirming that all tests are passing before src/*, test/* are actually deleted.
+I recommend installing perequesitest and confirming that all tests are passing before src/* and test/* are actually deleted.

 Project's name or version can be changed in ./meson.build file.